bruce-hill/bp/bp.1.md

 : A choice: *pat1*, or if it doesn\'t match, then *pat2*

 `.`
-: Any character (excluding newline)
+: The period pattern matches single character (excluding newline)

 `^`
 : Start of a line